oracle/graal/docs/getting-started/graalvm-community/get-started-graalvm-community.md

 If the program calls any code in other supported languages, GraalVM executes that code in the same runtime as the `example.js` application.
 For more information on running polyglot applications, see [Polyglot Programming](../../reference-manual/polyglot-programming.md).

-## Native Images
+## Native Image

 With GraalVM you can compile Java bytecode into a platform-specific, self-contained, native executable to achieve faster startup and smaller footprint for your application.
-The [Native Image](../../reference-manual/native-image/README.md) functionality is not available by default, but can be easily installed with the [GraalVM Updater](../../reference-manual/graalvm-updater.md) tool:
+[GraalVM Native Image](../../reference-manual/native-image/README.md) functionality is not available by default, but can be easily installed with the [GraalVM Updater](../../reference-manual/graalvm-updater.md) tool:
 ```shell
 gu install native-image
 ```